-/[] actions often a failure of a mactar/aremulaing systems and (F) actions after a failure of a motor/propulsion system; ar (G) evasive action (manoeuvres) to avoid collisions. (iii) Real-time monitoring of the UAS status and endurance limitations.
-Flight under abnormal conditions: (A) manage a partial or complete power shortage of the unmanned aircraft propulsion system while ensuring the safety of third parties on the ground; (B) manage the path of the unmanned aircraft in abnormal situations; (C) manage a situation in which the unmanned aircraft positioning equipment is impaired; (D) manage a situation of an incursion by a person not involved into the operational volume or the controlled ground area, and take appropriate measures to maintain safety; (E) react to, and take the appropriate corrective actions for a situations where the unmanned aircraft is likely to exceed the limit of the flight geography (contingency procedures) and from the operational volume (emergency procedures) as defined during the flight preparation; (F) manage the situation when an aircraft approaches the operational volume; and (G) demonstrate the recovery method following a deliberate (simulated) loss of the command and control link. (i) Shut down and secure the UAS. (ii) Post-flight inspection and recording of any relevant data relating to the general condition of the UAS (its systems, components and power sources) and crew fatigue. (iii) Conduct a debriefing about the operation. (iv) Identify situations when an occurrence report was necessary and complete the required occurrence report. (i) (ii)
+(iii) Knowledge of the basic actions to be taken in the event of an emergency situation, including issues with the UAS, or if a mid-air collision hazard arises during the flight. (b) In-flight procedures (i) Maintain an effective look-out and keep the unmanned aircraft within visual line of sight (VLOS) at all times to include: situational awareness of the location in relation to the operational volume and other airspace users, obstacles, terrain and persons who are not involved at all times. (ii) Perform accurate and controlled flight manoeuvres at different heights and distances representative of the corresponding STS (including flight in manual/non-GNSS assisted mode or the equivalent, where fitted).
+At least the following manoeuvres shall be performed: (A) hover in position (only for rotorcraft); (B) transition from hover into forward flight (only for rotorcraft); (C) climb and descent from level flight; (D) turns in level flight; (E) speed control in level flight; (F) actions after a failure of a motor/propulsion system; and (G) evasive action (manoeuvres) to avoid collisions. (iii) Real-time monitoring of the UAS status and endurance limitations.
+Flight under abnormal conditions: (A) manage a partial or complete power shortage of the unmanned aircraft propulsion system while ensuring the safety of third parties on the ground; (B) manage the path of the unmanned aircraft in abnormal situations; (C) manage a situation in which the unmanned aircraft positioning equipment is impaired; (D) manage a situation of an incursion by a person not involved into the operational volume or the controlled ground area, and take appropriate measures to maintain safety; (E) react to, and take the appropriate corrective actions for a situations where the unmanned aircraft is likely to exceed the limit of the flight geography (contingency procedures) and from the operational volume (emergency procedures) as defined during the flight preparation; (F) manage the situation when an aircraft approaches the operational volume; and

+(G) demonstrate the recovery method following a deliberate (simulated) loss of the command and control link. (c) Post-flight actions (i) Shut down and secure the UAS. - (ii) Post-flight inspection and recording of any relevant data relating to the general condition of the UAS (its systems, components and power sources) and crew fatigue. (iii) Conduct a debriefing about the operation. (iv) Identify situations when an occurrence report was necessary and complete the required occurrence report.